mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Every element has a |mapbender-button-key| ``-Button``

 #.
-Chose the |mapbender-button-key| ``-Button`` from the element, that should be only availale for special users / groups
+Choose the |mapbender-button-key| ``-Button`` from the element, that should be only availale for special users / groups

 #.
-Set permission like view, edit, delete, operator, master, owner
+Set permissions like view, edit, delete, operator, master, owner

 #.
 Assign a user/group to the element